 We measured soil and detrital carbon stocks and carbon fluxes between pools in four forests as part of a larger study on effects of canopy closure on carbon storage.
 Click here to see our recent carbon study publication and to see posters presented at American Geophysical Union meetings.

-Quantified carbon in living above-ground trees and in detrital pools of woody debris, forest floor, and soils.
+Quantified carbon in living above-ground trees as part of carbon offset verifications for the California Cap and Trade Forest offset program.
+Measured detrital pools of woody debris, forest floor, and soils in a variety of projects.
+Measured soil CO2 efflux and root respiration.
 Parameterized data into user-friendly model to game different scenarios of carbon storage.
 Model Northern California Carbon Budget excel file.

 Biological assessment of stream with varying levels of stream-side forest harvests

 Conducted depletion-pass electrofishing surveys of small streams in the Coast Range of Oregon that had varying levels of forest harvest and incoming solar radiation.
 Also collected periphyton data and macroinvertebrate counts.
 Results show increased biological response with increased radiation.

 Effectiveness monitoring of restoration projects in the Shasta Basin

 Designed a series of riparian and in-channel surveys based on draft protocols of the California Department of Fish and Game.
 Statistical tests were performed to show the effects of cattle exclusion fencing on rates of recovery of riparian and in-channel processes.
 Work involved collaboration with local landowners, the Shasta Resource Conservation District and the State.
 Results showed exclusion fencing showed beneficial responses immediately, but full recovery of riparian functions may need 20 years.
 Click here to view Introduction section of report.